Hints & FAQ's

-1. Minimize or eliminate overhanging branches from above or near your roof.
+1. Minimise or eliminate overhanging branches from above or near your roof.
 This will reduce a lot of organic matter from entering your tank.
+Leaves and such are the biggest cause of dirty water.
 It will also prevent most animals from access to your roof.
+Don’t rush and be careful up the ladder.
+Ladders are dangerous.

 3. Install a WaterBoy.
-I think it's the single best thing you can do to improve your water quality.
+It's the single best thing you can do to improve your water quality.
+It is also effective for water storage tanks replenished by springs or streams and for bore water too.

 4. Install a first flush diverter/s.
 It will capture the first 20 litres or so of rainfall, which contains (arguably) the worst contaminants.
-It is really the only pre-straining device I would recommend.
+It is really the only pre-straining device I can recommend.
 Most others become clogged with debris too quickly.
-It/they will still need cleaning periodically.
+They will need cleaning constantly and if neglected will make the water dirtier.

-5. If your tank has a loaded delivery system ie it runs lower than the tank level and then up to the top (as in the drawing) make sure it has an inspection plug at the lowest accessible point and drain it annually.
+5. If your tank has a loaded delivery system ie the rainfall runs lower than the tank level and then up to the top (as in the drawing) make sure it has an inspection plug at the lowest accessible point and drain it annually.
 This is important.
-You will probably be unpleasantly surprised at the gunk that comes out.
-If you don't have an inspection plug get one installed, it is quite a simple task.
+You will be unpleasantly surprised at the gunk and smelly water that comes out.
+If you don't have an inspection plug I really recommend installing one.

 6. Install a tank level indicator.
-This isn't really concerned with water quality but its good to know the approximate level of your water and it's a lot easier than climbing up to have a look in the top.
-I like the simple floating type that sticks out the top of the tank.
-If your tank starts to get low you can point it out to wasteful visitors or children-its an educational device.
+This isn't relevant to water quality but its good to know the approximate level of your water and its much easier than climbing up to open the lid.
+I like the simple floating type that sticks out the top of the tank but there are many choices.
+If your tank level starts to get low you can point it out to wasteful visitors or children so it’s an educational device.

-7. Install a simple drinking water filter, near your kitchen sink.
-Your WaterBoy will ensure the filters last a long time.
+7. Install a simple activated carbon drinking water filter under your kitchen sink.
+I believe it is the single best water tank filter.
+I is mostly to combat any slight flavours that can occur.
+Your WaterBoy will ensure the filters last a very long time.
 Use this for all your drinking water including replacing your store bought bottled water.
-This is great for you, your wallet and the planet... bottled water has a huge carbon footprint!
+This is great for you, your wallet, and the planet... bottled water has a huge carbon footprint!

-8. Install a bottom overflow pipe.
-This will mean when your water tank overflows the water will come from the bottom of the tank, the worst water remember.
-This works by siphon.
-The 2 holes at the top (see diagram) will stop siphoning when the water level drops below them.
+8. Install a bottom overflow pipe (do this at the same time you fit your WaterBoy.)
+This will mean when your water tank overflows the stale and often ‘earthy’ water will drain from the bottom of the tank.
+This works by siphon and is explained in the free plan provided.

-The above hints may sound like a lot of work and a bit expensive but are well worth the effort but I have condensed them as much as possible and they will save you a lot of time and money, not to mention doing the right thing for the planet.
-Remember, all the rainwater you can collect is free and it can be better than city, reticulated water.
-Also it will give you a reliable water supply.
-The worst scenario with water tanks is when you turn on the tap and nothing comes out.
+The above hints may sound like a lot of work and a bit expensive but are well worth the effort.
+I have condensed them as much as possible and they will save you a lot of time and money, not to mention doing the right thing for our planet.
+Remember, all the rainwater you collect is free and it can be better than city, reticulated water.
+It will also ensure you a super reliable water supply.
+The worst scenario with water tanks is when you turn on a tap and nothing comes out.
+It’s a First World nightmare!

-For new home builders / buyers I would say get as many big (25,000 ltr +) tanks as possible, within reason, say 2-4 and install them at the same level if possible.
+For those requiring rainwater tanks I would advise get as many big (25,000 litre +) tanks as possible, within reason, say 2-4 and install them at the same level if possible.
 Remember that roof area is what determines how much rain is harvested and use that in your calculations.

 Water is a valuable resource and getting more so daily.
-Have a look at city water prices it will make you feel better about the cost of the extra tank/s and it is real luxury not to have to worry about running out of water. not to mention the feel good factor of doing the right thing for the planet.
+Have a look at city water prices it will make you feel better about the cost of the extra tank/s and it is real luxury not to have to worry about running out of water not to mention the feel good factor of doing the right thing for the Earth.

-With a really good set-up as described above your maintenance chores should be about half a day per year which isn't too bad for the privilege of great quality, free rainwater and as I mentioned earlier simplicity and a little forward planning will ensure complete domestic harmony!
-Well as far as water is concerned that is.
+With a really good set-up as described above your maintenance chores should be less than half a day per year which isn't too bad for the privilege of great quality, free rainwater and as I mentioned earlier, simplicity and a little forward planning will ensure complete domestic harmony!
+Well as far as water is concerned that is!

-Q. I've had tank water for years and never had problems, so why would I want a WaterBoy unit?
+Q. I've had tank water for years and never had problems so why do I need a WaterBoy?

-A. Realistically (and statistically) the chances of fatal diseases from tank water are very low, however, there is a very high chance of 'minor' illnesses.
+- Statistically the chances of fatal diseases from tank water are low, however there is a high chance of 'minor' illnesses.
 These are caused mainly by E-coli and campylobacter bacteria which are present in virtually every water tank.
-They are concentrated at the bottom of the tank and if you ingest too many you get an upset tummy and or diarrhoea.
-Most people attribute their symptoms to bad food and accept the inconvenience, but it shouldn't be so.
-Good water is the very basis of health and our immune systems have enough work to do already without extra caused by an easily preventable burden of faecal bacteria.
-Also this type of illness spreads easily so it tends to affect the whole family.
+They are concentrated at the bottom of the tank and if you ingest too many you get an upset tummy and/or diarrhoea.
+People often attribute their symptoms to bad food and accept the inconvenience but it shouldn't be so.
+Good water is the very basis of health and our immune systems have enough work to do already and of course the most vulnerable people are the most negatively affected.
+This type of illness spreads easily so it tends to affect the whole family.

 Q. I've got good strainers and leaf filters so my tank is clean?